mitmedialab/rr_interaction/README.md

 interaction sessions, as well as the next participant config file.
 The log files are used to track performance and to generate later participant config files, since they have a record of what each participant has done so far.

+That said! **Story transcripts are not automatically placed in the performance logs.** You will need to get the transcripts of children's stories from somewhere (e.g., from transcribing audio recordings of the interactions sessions) and add these to the latest performance logs manually or create new performance logs from them that can be fed into the `gen_next_session_config.py` script alongside the auto-generated logs.

 Usage: `gen_next_session_config.py [-h] -d, --storydir STORY_DIR -o, --outdir OUTDIR -s, --sconfig STUDY_CONF [-p, --performance [PERFORMANCE]] -c, --pconfig